 It has urged that there be no extension of rights given to faith schools to refuse to employ staff on the basis of their religious belief.

-Despite the criticisms levelled at the legislation, it appears unlikely that it will be amended to remove the GOR defences in the near future.
-It is clear, however, that the tribunals will take a restrictive approach in interpreting the scope of the defences, and employers will have to be prepared to provide thorough justifications for their decisions and be able to show that the approach they have taken has been reasonable and proportionate.
+Despite the criticisms levelled at the legislation, it appears unlikely that it will be amended to remove the GOR defenses in the near future.
+It is clear, however, that the tribunals will take a restrictive approach in interpreting the scope of the defenses, and employers will have to be prepared to provide thorough justifications for their decisions and be able to show that the approach they have taken has been reasonable and proportionate.

 Find out more

 - Glasgow City Council v David McNab: UKEATS/0037/06/MT, 17 January 2007

 - John Reaney v Hereford Diocesan Board of Finance: ET Case No. 1602844/2006